MicrosoftDocs/playfab-docs/playfab-docs/features/config/titledata/quickstart.md

 It is unlikely that title data will change very frequently.
 For most situations, you should use your title data for static data that is mostly unchanged for the life of the title.

 You can set title data by using the Game Manager, or by a server API function.
 After the title data is set for initial release, most titles will not make significant changes from that point.

 ### Setting title data using Game Manager

 To add data to a title, perform the following steps.

 1. Open the title in **Game Manager**.
 2. Select **Content**, then **Title Data**.
+3. Select **Add Item**.

-3. Enter a name for the **Key** and text for the **Value**.
+4. Enter a value for the **Key** and a value for the **Value**.
 Both the **Key** and the **Value** are stored as strings.

-4. Click **SAVE TITLE DATA** to save the new data item.
+5. Use the **SUBMIT** button to save the new data item.

 ![Title Data](media/tutorials/game-manager-content-title-data-keys.png)

 ### Setting title data by calling the server API in C#

 The [SetTitleData](xref:titleid.playfabapi.com.server.title-widedatamanagement.settitledata) API is a server API that you must call from a dedicated server.
-You can only set one title data KVP in each call to **SetTitleData**.
+You can only set one title data KVP in each call to `SetTitleData`.

 ```csharp
 public void SetTitleData() {